Saturday, November 16, 2024

 I will benefit some from a Trump presidency.
 Hopefully, my taxes will be cut and my retirement portfolio will grow.
 Of course, I wouldn't put it past Trump (and Vance) to raise taxes on me, since I am a single, childless, older woman.
 I think immigration needs to be reined in, but not in the draconian way that Trump proposes.
 I'm in favor of a wall.
 On the other hand, why don't we just keep the migrant children?
 Vance wants to pay people to have children.
 Why pay when they're being delivered to our door step?
 Oops!
 I forgot.
 Migrant children aren't white.
 Immigration was fine when it was white Europeans.

 I am greatly concerned about foreign policy.
 Trump is a joke to the rest of the world.
-He will favor his buddy Putin (who's the Communist?
-Trump or Harris?) in negotiations to end the war in the Ukraine.
+He will favor his buddy Putin (who's the Communist: Trump or Harris?) in negotiations to end the war in the Ukraine.
 Trump Republicans complain about all the money we've sent to the Ukraine, but don't utter a word about all the money we've sent to Israel all these years.
 So many double standards.
 Israel is one of the most violent nations in the world.
 They don't abide by UN resolutions.
 Yet we stand behind them 100 percent, with no concern for the atrocities they commit against others.

 I'm not a crazy environmentalist, but there's no denying climate change.
 The science is sound.
 I'm concerned about the consequences of reversing some of the current environmental policies and ignoring climate change for four more years.
 Vance likes to say that as a single childless person I don't have much stake in the future.
 Well, it's his children and grandchildren that will have to live in this world of rising temperatures and extreme weather events -- not me!
 Justice, I guess.

-Welcome to America in 2025 -- the ideal place for white, straight, gun-toting, Christian men, but nobody else.
+Welcome to America in 2025 -- the ideal place for white, straight, gun-toting, uneducated Christian men, but nobody else.
 Fascism is here.
 The constitution is dead.

 Friday, November 01, 2024